Earn Job Hunting

 Move Into a Higher Paying Role or Job

-When business returns to normal, you’ll be well-prepared for a conversation with your boss or hiring manager.
-Remember, businesses will need to get up and running as quickly as possible.
+Keep in mind too that being a current employee has value.
 Training new employees requires time and resources.
 Don’t be afraid to highlight your ability to take on new challenges, juggle tasks and get the work done when speaking with your boss.

 Apply Your Marketable Skills in a New Job Field

-Unfortunately, some industries will recover slower than others.
-This may mean that you need to pivot your career and try something new.
-A skills analysis is a great place to start.
+Exploring a new job field could lead to more options and better opportunities.
+If you’re thinking about doing so, a skills analysis is a great place to start.
 It is easy to forget that much of what we know and can do well is applicable (and marketable) to a wide range of roles.

 For example, an event manager may have skills relevant to project management, supply chain management or production management.
 All of those roles require strict attention to detail and an understanding of gating factors and cascades.
 Someone who works in sales may find they are good at marketing or at customer service.
 After all, sales roles train you to read an audience, communicate well and to see the world through your prospect’s eyes.
 Marketing and customer service utilize those same skills, albeit in a slightly different manner.